Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: MOTIVATION AND PROBLEM STATEMENT

-Furthermore, the network is assumed to be input–connected, meaning that node~1 receives the external input in every snapshot.
+Furthermore, the network is assumed to be input–connected throughout the snapshot, meaning that node~1 receives the external input and all the followers are influenced by the leader in every snapshot.
 In addition, node~1 evolves independently of the follower nodes, i.e., its state is unaffected by their dynamics.
-Consequently, the input matrix is identical across all snapshots and is given by \( \mathcal{B}_i = \mathcal{B} = ^\top \in \mathbb{R}^n, \qquad \forall\, i \in \{1,2,\dots,m\} \).
+Consequently, the input matrix is identical across all snapshots and is given by \( \mathcal{B}_i = \mathcal{B} = ^\top \in \mathbb{R}^n,~ \forall\, i \in \{1,2,\dots,m\} \).

 \begin{remark} Consider a pair \( (\mathcal{A}_i, \mathcal{B}) \), where \( \mathcal{A}_i \in \mathbb{R}^{n \times n} \) and \( \mathcal{B} \in \mathbb{R}^n \) , $i\in \{1,\dots,p\}$.
-Assume that node 1 is the leader for all $t\in [t_{i-1},t_i]$.
+Assume that node 1 is the leader for all $t\in [t_{i-1},t_i)$.
 Then, the controllability matrix of the pair \( (\mathcal{A}_i, \mathcal{B}_i) \) is given by

 where \( [\Psi^i_k] =[\mathcal{A}_i^k\mathcal{B}]\), $k\in[0,n-1]$.
 Here, $b_ 1$ is the strength of the input signal received by the leader node.
 Without loss of generality, the sign of $b_1$ is assumed to be positive for the remainder of this study.
-If the $j^{th}$ entry of $[\Psi^i_k]$, $[\Psi_k^i]_j$ is not equal to $0$, then there exists at least one path from the leader to node $j$ of length $k$ at $t\in [t_{i-1},t_i]$.
+If the $j^{th}$ entry of $[\Psi^i_k]$, $[\Psi_k^i]_j$ is not equal to $0$, then there exists at least one path from the leader to node $j$ of length $k$ at $t\in [t_{i-1},t_i)$.

 \end{remark}